aromatherapy craftersHome AboutAbout Us contact usContact Us linksLinks advertiseAdvertise site mapSite Map searchSite Search

 Once at the mill, the old ink is separated from the newspaper fibres through a chemical washing process known as de-inking.
 Screens then remove remaining contaminants like bits of tape or dirt.
 The pulp that remains is then bleached and mixed with additional pulp from wood chips for strengthening.
 The resultant watery mixture is then poured onto a wire - a continuously moving belt screen which enables excess moisture to drain through.
 Once the mixture has reached the end of the wire, it is solid enough to be lifted off and fed through steam-heated rollers, which further dry it and flatten it into a continuous sheet of paper.
 Close to one kilometre of finished newsprint can be produced by this machine per minute!
 The newsprint is then trimmed, rolled and sent out to printing plants to be printed with the next day’s news.

 Not all old newspaper is recycled back into its original form though.
 Pulp companies utilize it for other projects too, such as moulding it into flower pots, blown-in cellular insulation and other specialty items.
 Paper brokers may also sell old newspaper to overseas agents where it often ends up as wrapping paper.
-In all, newspaper is quite a valuable commodity … just asks the owner of the fish ‘n’ chip shop on the corner!
+In all, newspaper is quite a valuable commodity … just ask the owner of the fish ‘n’ chip shop on the corner!